• Skip to primary navigation

 Salt ratio for fermented carrots

 A quick side note here on salt and fermentation.
-Because we're using lacto-fermentation (or wild fermentation) here, we'll need to make sure to create the ideal environment.
-We want the Lactobacillus (good) bacteria to grow and crowd out any bad bacteria.
+Because we're using lacto-fermentation (or wild fermentation) here, we'll need to make sure to create the ideal environment so that the Lactobacillus (good) bacteria can grow and crowd out any bad bacteria.
 And that process is accomplished through a very specific salt ratio of 2-5%.

-To learn more about the science behind lacto-fermentation and how the amount of salt in this recipe was determined, you can learn more in this guide on how to ferment vegetables.
-But rest assured that you can feel confident using 2 teaspoons of sea salt for this recipe as written.
-This will ensure you're within the established salt ratio window in order to have predictable results with your ferment. 🙂
+To learn more about the science behind lacto-fermentation and how the amount of salt in this recipe was determined, see my guide on how to ferment vegetables.
+But rest assured that you can feel confident using two teaspoons of sea salt for this recipe as written.
+This will ensure you're within the established salt ratio window in order to have predictable results with your ferment.

 📖 Variations